h

 It has been described (perhaps unfairly) as:

-...an all-out Art Nouveau affair, expensive, designed with the intensest care for details, but absolutely no delicacy of feeling.
+...an all-out Art Nouveau affair, expensive, designed with the intensest care for details,

 O come let us sing unto the Lord